 Avoid restrictive clothing

-Try to avoid wearing tight clothing that may restrict the blood flow to your feet.
+Try to avoid wearing tight clothing that may restrict your feet.
 This includes socks that may be too tight, belts that may be too tight and also under garments that could also restrict blood flow.

 Wear comfortable shoes at work